Skip to content

 Now shampoo!

-If you just want to correct unwanted hair highlights , there are very simple solutions that you can put into practice, without any preparation, perfect for use on natural hair, dyed with henna or dyes.
+If you simply want to correct unwanted highlights in your hair, there are very simple solutions you can implement, without any preparation, perfect for use on natural hair, dyed with henna or dyed.

-These are the anti-reflection mousses by Yuniwa Cosmetics , specifically designed to solve this very common need for those who use henna and dyeing herbs at home.
+These are the anti-reflective mousses by Yuniwa Cosmetics , specifically designed to solve this very common need for those who use henna and dyeing herbs at home.

-Thanks to their mousse formula , they are easy and evenly applied and are able to deposit even more pigment on the hair, for a more intense neutralizing effect.
+Thanks to their mousse formula , they apply easily and evenly and are able to deposit even more pigment on the hair, for a more intense neutralizing effect.

 If you have brown or black hair and want to neutralize warm, copper and red highlights , use the Anti-Red Mousse ,